aniketpant83/backend-devops-lab/README.md

 Project Overview: Backend DevOps Lab

-A microservices-based backend system using Flask, orchestrated with Docker and Kubernetes, and integrated into a CI/CD pipeline with Jenkins and Ansible.
+A microservices-based backend system using Flask (Tested with unittests and Postman), Ansible, Nginx Reverse Proxy, orchestrated with Docker and Kubernetes, monitored using Prometheus & Grafana, and integrated into a CI/CD pipeline with Jenkins.

 1. Microservices Development with Flask
     - Designed individual microservices (Employee, Department, Leave Management).